James Norton (actor)

-James Geoffrey Ian Norton (born 1985) is an English actor.
+James Geoffrey Ian Norton (born 18 July 1985) is an English actor.
 He is known for roles in the television series Happy Valley (2014–2023), Grantchester (2014–2019), War & Peace (2016), and McMafia (2018).
 He played the title role in the 2019 film Mr. Jones and played King Harold Godwinson in the 2025 BBC historical mini-series King & Conqueror.
 He earned a nomination for Best Supporting Actor at the British Academy Television Awards in 2015 for his performance as Tommy Lee Royce in Happy Valley.
+He is also part of the main cast of House of Guinness (2025) and House of the Dragon (2026).
+Norton has a reputation for portraying villainous or complicated, morally conflicted characters.

 Early life and education

-James Geoffrey Ian Norton was born in 1985 in south London.
+James Geoffrey Ian Norton was born on 18 July 1985 in south London.
 He has a younger sister who is a doctor.
-His parents married in Aylesbury, Buckinghamshire in 1982 and were both teachers; his father, who was born in Tanzania, was a lecturer at Hull School of Art and Design.
+His parents married in Aylesbury, Buckinghamshire in 1982 and were both teachers.
+His father, who was born in Tanzania, was a lecturer at Hull School of Art and Design.
 Though originally from London, Norton's family lived in the town of Malton in the Ryedale district of North Yorkshire.
 Norton, who grew up at the edge of the Howardian Hills in North Yorkshire, has described his childhood as "idyllic".
 His grandfather, Ian Norton, a colonial official in Tanganyika, was son of Hugh Ross Norton, Archdeacon of Sudbury from 1945 to 1962.
 His paternal grandmother, Jean, was daughter of Colonel Francis John Biddulph, of the Royal Engineers.
 The Biddulphs were a branch of an Irish landed gentry family.
+He is through the Biddulph family, a descendant of the Van Cortlandt family of New York.

 Norton was educated at Bramcote Prep School (Scarborough College) in Scarborough until the age of 13 and Ampleforth College, an independent Roman Catholic (Benedictine) boarding school in the village of Ampleforth in North Yorkshire.
 He did work experience at the Stephen Joseph Theatre in Scarborough when he was 15.

 Starting in 2004, Norton read theology at Fitzwilliam College, Cambridge, graduating in 2007 with First Class Honours.
 Norton received a Fitzwilliam Travel Grant to travel to Northern India, to teach and perform for schoolchildren at 16 schools.
 His studies were principally focused on Hinduism and Buddhism.
 Norton was a member of The Marlowe Society theatre club at Cambridge.
 In 2007 he played Posthumus in a production of Cymbeline directed by Trevor Nunn for the society's centenary, and performed in many other theatre productions while at university.

 After completing his degree, Norton attended the Royal Academy of Dramatic Art (RADA) in London for three years, but left in 2010 six months before graduation to take an acting assignment.